 Lynkeos processes astronomical webcam images.
 By stacking the best images, the signal to noise ratio is increased, and details lost in the noise of individual images become visible in the resulting image.
-This software accepts, as input, QuickTime sequences or still images, in any image format supported by its active plugins and Cocoa.
-It generates a 16-bit RGB TIFF image as output, to be further processed with some all-purpose image processing application.
+This software accepts, as input, QuickTime, AVI, and MPEG sequences, or still images, in any image format supported by its active plugins (TIFF, FITS) and Cocoa.
+It generates a 16-bit RGB TIFF or a monochrome FITS image as output, to be further processed with some all-purpose image processing application.

 Max is an application for creating high-quality audio files in various formats from CDs or files.
 When extracting audio from CDs, it uses cdparanoia.
 Once the audio is extracted, it can generate audio in over 20 compressed and uncompressed formats including MP3, Ogg Vorbis, FLAC, AAC, Apple Lossless, Speex, AIFF, and WAVE.
 It can also convert from one format to another.
 For many popular formats the artist and album metadata is transferred seamlessly between the old and new files.
 Max is integrated with FreeDB to permit automatic retrieval of CD information.
 For MP3, FLAC, Ogg FLAC, Ogg Vorbis, AAC, and Apple Lossless files, it will write this metadata to the output.